The short answer

 Each factor acts on a specific part of the cost stack, and knowing which part is what makes the factor actionable.

 Age and experience act as a rating multiplier on the whole premium.
 An insurer prices a young or newly-licensed rider as a higher risk and applies a larger multiplier; the multiplier shrinks as the rider ages into lower-risk bands and builds clean riding years.
-This is the layer that improves on its own — a rider who does nothing but ride cleanly for a few years sees the multiplier fall.
+This is the layer that improves on its own.
+A rider who does nothing but ride cleanly for a few years sees the multiplier fall.

 Engine size and bike type act partly as a rating multiplier and partly on the comp/collision layer.
 A liter-class sport bike rates above a mid-size cruiser both because it is statistically a higher-risk class and because it tends to be worth more.
 This is two effects stacking, which is why sport-bike premiums climb fast.